con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 With his mellifluous, Brahmā-like voice,
 Resounding to the ends of all three worlds,
 Replied as follows to Vajrapāṇi,
-The ever powerful master of secrets: (19)
+The master of secrets, most powerful: (19)

 > sādhu vajradhara śrīmān sādhu te vajrapāṇaye |